 The days are getting chillier.
 Apples are falling off the trees.
-The maple trees in my back yard are dropping their leaves.
-The natural world is in transition.
-Ayurveda offers a wonderful lens from which to understand this season and practical guidance for healthy living.
+The trees in my back yard are starting to drop their leaves.
+The natural world is in transition and the Ayurveda tradition offers a wonderful lens from which to understand this season and practical guidance for healthy living.

-Because this season is dynamic, moving and changeable, there is a sense of new possibility and potential.
-At the same time, these same qualities of dynamism and variability can leave one feeling overwhelmed or depleted.
-Ayurveda recommends focusing on the qualities that balance vata.
+Because this season is dynamic, moving and changeable, there is a sense of excitement and possibility.
+At the same time, the qualities of dynamism and variability inherent to Autumn can leave us feeling overwhelmed or depleted, especially those of us who have busy schedules.
+Therefore Ayurveda recommends focusing on the qualities that balance vata.

 I think of predictable morning and evening routines as bookends of sanity for my day.
 My days might be erratic and changing, but my mornings and evenings can be rhythmic and sane inducing.

-How can you make your routines for rising, moving, eating, working, hydrating and sleeping more predictable?
+How can you create a predictable routine for rising, moving, eating, working, hydrating and sleeping?

-Where you can firm your boundaries in your life to create more sanity and ease?
+Where you can firm your boundaries in your life to make sure you are prioritizing wha't most important?

 For more tips on healthy living this season, check out my tip sheet: